Koldar/podiliardino/README.md

 After selecting a tournament in the left pane, you can add/change or remove days.
 Removing days will delete all the data associated to that day; however, players, teams and tournaments won't be affected at all.

 After selecting a day, you may generate the matches of that day.
 You can generate matches only if at least 2 teams joined the tournament.
 By pressing "Generate matches" the software will generate the matches according to the "swiss tournament mode".
 You can press as many times you want such button: the computer will recompute new matches according to the swiss mode.
-The computer will also take care of the "bye": in case of odd number of partecipants, the tournament will bye one of those.
+The computer will also take care of the "bye": in case of odd number of partecipants, the tournament will assign a bye to one team.
+Team bye assignment follows "swiss mode" rules.

-Teams that will bye will have a fake match already done.
-Viceversa, real matches will be displayed in the right part of the window.
+Bying Teams will have a fake match already done.
+Viceversa, real matches will need to use the button "Update match result" in order to be declared "done".
+You can also update a match result as many time as you want: the software will update the result accordingly.
+However, once you update the match for the first time, follows update won't affect its status (it will remain set to "done").

+### Exporting useful information

+While you compile the match results of the day, you can press **anytime** "export ranking" and "export matches": the former will gneerate a CSV containing the ranking of all the teams (updated to the matches you've set) whilst the latter will also export a CSV containing all the matches that "needs to be done".
+You can't export matches if the day is already completed.

+### Tournament Advancement

+After you totally completed a day, you may add another day in the same tournament.
+You may not add a day in a tournament if at least one day in the same tourney has still a match to be done.